enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/iOS/adding-sharpsell-sdk-ios.md

 <details>
 <summary><b>Privacy - Contacts Usage Description</b></summary>
-We want permission to access your camera to set your profile picture, set images in presentations, and record videos for Roleplay challenges.
+We want to access your contacts to add them in the auto-filled contact box.
 </details>

 <details>